Asbjoedt/CLISC/README.md

 * Output all conversions in subdirectories named n+1
 * Rename all conversions n+1.xlsx
 * Include copies of the original spreadsheets, this include password protected or otherwise unreadable spreadsheets
-* Validate spreadsheet against its file format standard (Office Open XML) (feature not working)
+* Validate spreadsheet against its file format standard (Office Open XML)
-* Remove formula linking cells to other local spreadsheets but keep the cell values (feature not working)
+* Remove formula linking cells to other local spreadsheets but keep snapshot of cell values (feature not working)
-* Remove external data connections but keep snapshot of data (feature not working)
+* Remove external data connections but keep snapshot of cell values (feature not working)
-* Remove RealTimeData (RTD) functions but keep snapshot of data (feature not working)
+* Remove RealTimeData (RTD) functions but keep snapshot of cell values (feature not working)
 * Alert if spreadsheet has embedded objects (feature not working)
 * Calculate file checksums
 * Zip the archive directory